Tijana Bošković

 Tijana Bošković (Тијана Бошковић; born 8 March 1997) is a Serbian professional volleyball player of VakıfBank.
 A left-handed opposite, she has won gold medals with the Serbia women's national volleyball team at the 2018 and 2022 World Championships and the 2017 and 2019 European Championships.
 She is also a two-time Olympic medalist, having won silver at the 2016 Summer Olympics in Rio de Janeiro and bronze at the 2020 Summer Olympics in Tokyo.

 Considered one of the world's best volleyball players, Bošković has been a key member of the Serbian team's offense since her debut with the national team in 2014.
 She was selected as the European Volleyball Confederation Female Volleyball Player of the Year for three consecutive years, in 2017, 2018, and 2019.

 Bošković has broken several records for spike and serve speed in women's indoor volleyball.
-She currently holds the second- and fourth-fastest spike speed records, at 110.3 and 107.5 kilometers per hour respectively.
+She currently holds the second- and fourth-fastest spike speed records, at 110.3 and 107.5 kilometers per hour (68.53 and 66.79 miles per hour) respectively.